Moritisimor/SimpleGoFileServer/README.md

 ```
 File paths are relative to the directory where the server is launched from.
 Using absolute paths is not recommended.

-## Error codes and their meanings
-1: The selected port is not a number.

-2: The selected port is not in the valid range of available ports.

-3: Selected Directory is empty.

-4: Selected Directory does not exist.

 ## How to use
 To share files, you put them in the folder named "files" and they will be available there.
 Alternatively, you can also specify a different folder to serve files from.
 This option is the third argument.